subh83/RSJp-cpp/README.md

 *   RSJp-cpp uses STL and does not depend on any external library.
 *   RSJp-cpp is template-based and there is nothing to build/install.
 The entire library is contained in a single header file (`RSJparser.tcc`) that you simply include in your code.
+    However, you can optionally copy the header to system folder by executing `sudo make install`.
 *   RSJp-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object key names).
 *   It is possible to extend the parsers to non-fundamental or user-defined types.